pieroproietti/penguins-eggs/README.md

 ## `eggs produce`

-livecd creation.
-The system produce an egg
+the system produce an egg: livecd creation.

 ```
 USAGE